 - If your site supports scaling fonts, reduce the minimum size so the header can shrink as needed.

-- Replace long email addresses with a mailto: link.
+- Replace long email addresses with a link to the email address.

 - Replace long URLs with linked text or a button.